CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 first then from the bus stop to their class not the walking path from campus to campus.

+Success:
+* School map show the correct path from one class to another
+* The path doesn't go through any walls
-Success: School map show the correct path from one class to another when insert the two classroom without going to any wall, show the path to the bus stop if the two classroom is in differen campuses.
+* Show the path to the bus stop if the two classroom is in different campuses.

+Fail:
+* School map show the wrong way
+* Going to or start at a wrong room
+* Walk into wall
-Fail: School map show the wrong way, going to or start at a wrong room, walk into wall or show path to walk physically from one campus to another.
+* Show path to walk physically from one campus to another.

 ## Ability to Add Notes
 ### Functionality